 I am offering this to you as a means to an end; to help you with the unjust moments and unjust emotions for whenever they may come.
 Or, at minimum, I am offering this to you with hopes that perhaps this can hit the needed spots in your heart the same this did for me.

 Again, I offer the suggestion to play the right music.
 Trust me, this is important to help put you in the zone and build the mood.

 I’m a fan of Idaho potatoes which peel quite easily.

-Peel as many as you choose which, in my case; I look for at least four or five of the biggest potatoes.
-Yes, I choose wisely.
-And yes, everything you do with this dish is done to your taste.
+Peel as many potatoes as you choose.
+Inn my case, I look for at least four or five of the biggest potatoes.
+Yes, I choose wisely and yes, everything you do with this dish is done to your taste.

-After peeled, I cut the potatoes up and then I boiled them.
+After peeled, I cut the potatoes up and then I boil them.